Year of Publication

 This paper focused on the impact of public school competition on academic index scores in Kentucky school districts.
 Competition was measured in two ways: by the number of schools available per student in the district as well as the total district enrollment controlling for the total number of schools in a district.
 The data were analyzed using both a fixed-effects regression model and a between-effects regression model.
 The findings indicate that from year to year, increases in district enrollment have a positive effect on school index scores, but on average over the eight years, district enrollment actually has a negative impact.
 Overall, the findings suggest that public school competition does not appear to have a significant impact on school performance in Kentucky.
 Further analysis of competition among schools is recommended in order to provide policy makers with a better understanding of how competition, from both public and private institutions, can improve the quality of schooling in Kentucky.

 Burns, Sarah L., "Competition among Public Schools: An Analysis of Kentucky Public Elementary Schools" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 91.